 Areas of counselling I deal with

-My fees for face to face and telephone sessions are £40.00 per session and each session will last 50 minutes.
+My fees for face to face, on-line and telephone sessions are £45.00 per session and each session will last 50 minutes.

-NB: Payments for telephone sessions to be paid in advance through bank transfers where possible.
+NB: Payments for telephone, online and in person sessions are to be paid in advance through bank transfers.

 Appointments to be mutually agreed